What is XChange?

 In conclusion, the Spatial WA Advanced Spatial Digital Twin Program, underpinned by openBIM standards, represents a significant advancement in the use of digital technologies for spatial data management.
 It offers a robust and flexible framework for integrating and analyzing data, supporting smarter decision-making and more efficient resource management.
 As the program continues to evolve, it will play a crucial role in shaping the future of Western Australia's built and natural environments.

-Government Panel
+National Government Panel

 Government Panel Speakers